LukaszMruczkowski/AI_ML_Projects/Optimization/Crossword/README.md

 `python generate.py data/structure.txt data/words.txt output.png`

-Where `structure` and `words` are txt files in the `data` directory, one can use the existing 0-2 files or create their own files.
-The program will also save a png of the solved crossword puzzle
+Where `structure` and `words` are txt files in the `data` directory, one can use the existing 0-2 files or create their files.
+The program will also save a PNG of the solved crossword puzzle

 ## Example Output